Dee Culbertson, Director

 How do I download audio books, music and movies?

-The “eServices” link on our website takes you to our various eServices, where you will find complete instructions for downloading books, music and movies from each service.
-Once you have created an account, you can search for title in our catalog and download them directly from the catalog.
+The “eServices” link on our website gives complete instructions for downloading books, music and movies from each service.
+All library apps (CLEVNET, Hoopla and Libby/Overdrive) are free.
+Once you have created a CLEVNET account, you can search for titles in our catalog.

 Do you have tax forms?

-The state of Ohio and the federal IRS provide a limited range of forms that are available at the library during tax season.
+The state of Ohio and the federal IRS provide limited forms that are available at the library during tax season.

 How do I find activities at the library?